1920s fashion was the perfect blend between style and function. Beautiful clothes that allowed women to move.

 "Fashion is not something that exists in dresses only.
 Fashion is in the sky, in the street, fashion has to do with ideas, the way we live, what is happening."

 1920s fashion is still famous because it was a huge shift from the previous era.

-The world changed rapidly after World War 1: customs, technology, manufacturing were all rocketed into the 20th century.
+Society changed quickly after World War 1: customs, technology, manufacturing all rocketed into the 20th century.

 Society was speeding up, airplanes were taking people across the country in a matter of hours rather than a matter of weeks, automobiles could travel between several states in an evening.

 1920s fashion reflects society's rapid movement and change.